aidos-lab/TABAC/README.md

-# Bayesian Uncertainty Quantification Meets Topology
+# Bayesian Computation Meets Topology

 This file is intended to explain how to run and reproduce the experiments shown in the paper.
 Moreover, a command line interface